(1851) is an opera by Giuseppe Verdi

 - Missing Mom: Gilda's mother died somehow.
 It isn't particularly explained.

 - Monster Clown: Rigoletto is neither cheerful nor good-looking.
+And his story?
+Pure drama.

 - Rape as Drama